Skip to main content

 About Displaying Benchmarks in Widgets

 Benchmarks are a metric standard that enable you to understand how your organization’s overall experience compares against industry peers, and to establish overall customer experience, NPS, or digital experience goals based on company and industry comparisons.
-Before you add them to your widgets, benchmarks can either be uploaded to the benchmark editor, or they can be configured directly within a widget as a one-time benchmark.
+Before you add them to your widgets, benchmarks can either be uploaded to the benchmark editor, or they can be configured directly within a widget.

 Attention: Benchmarks are available in a few different types of dashboard.
 However, this support page only covers how benchmarks work in CX Dashboards.
 For Employee Experience dashboards, see Displaying Benchmarks in Widgets (EX).